 Why shouldn’t I buy olive oil packaged in plastic?

-Olive oil is actually corrosive to plastic.
-The oil molecules in olive oil bind to the oil molecules in plastic, causing the packaging to break down over time.
-This can contribute to the formation of millions of microplastics leaching into your olive oil.
-This leads to inflammation, chronic disease, and the degradation of flavor.
+There has been extensive reporting on the dangers of microplastics for human health.
+Unfortunately, olive oil can be corrosive to plastic.
+In scientific terms, phthalates in plastic are fat-soluble, which means the oil molecules in olive oil can potentially bind to the oil molecules in plastic, causing the packaging to break down over time.
+This can contribute to microplastics leaching into your olive oil.

 What is the difference between “Extra Virgin” olive oil and “regular” olive oil?
 What does “Extra Virgin” mean?